FuzzTechnology/fuzztech-website/content/about/_index.md

 Fuzz Technology provides businesses with a recovery information security organization to help organizations understand their security posture.
 Our team executes quickly on organizational and protective strategy, and helps you replace us with qualified, empowered executives and managers to carry the program forward.

-Fuzz provides information security assessments for cloud-native companies, to highlight (through a prism of engineering best practices) areas to be improved within a security program.
+Fuzz provides [information security assessments](/assessments) for cloud-native companies, to highlight (through a prism of engineering best practices) areas to be improved within a security program.

-Fuzz physical security consulting has created the systems and procedures that protect billions of dollars in cash and liquid assets in the United States and abroad, using operatives who have provided personal protective services to some of the world’s most well-known dignitaries.
+Fuzz [physical security consulting](/psec) experts have created the systems and procedures that protect billions of dollars in cash and liquid assets in the United States and abroad.
+Our operatives have provided personal protective services to some of the world’s most well-known dignitaries, including the United Nations General Assembly.

 You can send us an [email](/contact) or [book a convenient time](https://calendly.com/fuzztechnology) to discuss your challenges